Lockdown disaster averted!

 Actually if they were Tibetan Yak Wool they'd be rough, heavy, expensive and hard to clean - and smell of smoke and yak butter.
 A smoky yak butter smell is great in Tibet but not necessarily what you want wrapped around you neck when you're sitting front of the fire getting nice and warm!

 Well, the good news is that we managed to get some from our incense supplier in Kathmandu, Nepal.
 He's sent us an assortment of colours that we've grouped into four most popular colour collections: blue violet, vibrant red, soft red and vibrant cerise.
-When we re-open the gallery you'll be able to choose from a few other colours.
+In the gallery you can choose from a few other colours.

 Why are they so popular?